-The NDIS registered behaviour support practitioner has 1 month from the date they are engaged to develop an INTERIM behaviour support plan and 6 months from the date they are engaged to complete a COMPREHENSIVE behaviour support plan.
-Both an interim plan and then a comprehensive plan must be developed.
+The NDIS-registered behaviour support practitioner has 1 month from the date they are engaged to develop an INTERIM behaviour support plan and 6 months from the date they are engaged to complete a COMPREHENSIVE behaviour support plan.
+Both an interim BSP and then a comprehensive BSP must be developed.

-Interim behaviour support plan:
+INTERIM behaviour support plan:

-This is developed when there is an immediate need for behaviour support that minimises the risk to the person and others.
+This BSP is developed when there is an immediate need for behaviour support that minimises the risk to the person and others.
 It is a brief plan that provides preventative and response strategies that focus on keeping people safe.

-Comprehensive behaviour support plan: This is a proactive, person-centred and evidence informed plan that contains a range of individualised strategies that address the person's needs and the function of the behaviour.
+COMPREHENSIVE behaviour support plan:

+This is a proactive, person-centred and evidence informed plan that contains a range of individualised strategies that address the person's needs and the function of the behaviour.

-If the behaviour support plan includes a restrictive practice, it must also include strategies to reduce and eliminate the restrictive practice.
+If the BSP includes a restrictive practice, it must also include strategies to reduce and eliminate the restrictive practice.

-- 1. The behaviour support plan should be developed in consultation with the person, using a supported decision making process and include their family, carers, guardian, service provider and other relevant people.
+- 1. The BSP should be developed in consultation with the person, using a supported decision making process, and include their family, carers, guardian, service provider and other relevant people.
 The plan should seek to discover what a good life looks like for the person, with a view to reducing and eliminating restrictive practices. - 2.
-The plan must be reviewed within 12 months. - 3.
-Any restrictive practice should be used as a last resort, be the least restrictive response, be proportionate to and reduce the risk of harm and be used for the shortest possible time. - 4.
-Behaviour support plans which do not contain a restrictive practice do not need to be lodged with the NDIS Commission.
+The BSP must be reviewed within 12 months. - 3.
+Any restrictive practice should be used as a last resort, be the least restrictive response, be proportionate to and reduce the risk of harm and be used for the shortest possible time.